Supporting mental health, wellbeing and development

-The work of the team was published this year following an invitation to contribute a chapter to the book, “Creative Therapies for Complex Trauma.” edited by Anthea Hendry.
-The book includes chapters from teams across the country leading innovative practice with children exhibiting developmental trauma.
+The work of the team was published following an invitation to contribute a chapter to the book, “Creative Therapies for Complex Trauma.” edited by Anthea Hendry.
+The book includes chapters from teams across the country leading innovative practice with children exhibiting complex and developmental trauma.

 The team are regularly requested to teach at conferences and training.
-In the last 18 months Sarah, our Head of Therapy, has presented at an international conference in New York, a national conference in Newcastle and on the MA SEN at the University of Leeds.
-She currently facilitates the Neuroscience Research Reading Group at the Northern School for Child and Adolescent Psychotherapy.
+Our Head of Mental Health, Sarah Ayache, has presented at international conferences in New York, Brussels and London, national conferences in Newcastle, Southampton and Stratford-Upon-Avon and has supported the post-graduate training in SEN and Child Development at the University of Leeds.
+She previously facilitated the Neuroscience Research Reading Group at the Northern School for Child and Adolescent Psychotherapy.

-The team are passionate about supporting the development of both our individual disciplines and the practice of therapy with children.
-We are currently exploring options for research and collaborations with academia, with a number of the team interested in further study at a doctorate level.
-As a clinical team with a wealth of experience, well-established and varied clinical practice and 12 years of observations with a distinct client group, we have a lot to offer others researching in this field.
+The team are passionate about supporting the development of both our individual disciplines and the practice of therapy with children and families.
+We are currently exploring options for research and collaborations with academia.
+As a clinical team with a wealth of experience, well-established and varied clinical practice and 15 years of work with a distinct client group, we have a lot to offer others researching and creating services in this field.